zxc916684603/ecs/intl.en-US/Deployment & Maintenance/Cloud assistant/Configure the cloud assistant client.md

     5. Run the `make` command to start compilation.
     6. Run the `./cmake_install.sh` command to install the cloud assistant client.
+    7.  \(Only classic network-connected instance\) Create a file in the directory where cloud assistant client is installed, set the file name as region-id, any file format is supported.
+Open the file and write down the region-id where the ECS instance belongs, for example, cn-hangzhou.
+For more about optional values of regions, see [Regions and zones](../../../../reseller.en-US/General Reference/Regions and zones.md#).

+**Note:** By default Linux instance installs the cloud assistant client into the following directories:

+-   CoreOS: /opt/local/share/aliyun-assist/
+-   Other Linux distributions \(Such as Ubuntu, Debian, Red Hat, SUSE Linux Enterprise Server, OpenSUSE, and Aliyun Linux\): /usr/local/share/aliyun-assist/

 ## Install the client through Alibaba Cloud CLI {#section_qkk_yt2_ngb .section}

-**Prerequisites**
+Prerequisites

 -   Alibaba Cloud CLI must be installed.
-For more information about how to obtain and install Alibaba Cloud CLI, see [Alibaba Cloud CLI](https://www.alibabacloud.com/help/zh/doc-detail/66653.htm).
 -   You have obtained the region ID of your instance.
-For more information about the region ID, see [Regions and zones](../../../../intl.en-US/General Reference/Regions and zones.md#).
+For more information about the region ID, see [Regions and zones](../../../../reseller.en-US/General Reference/Regions and zones.md#).

-**Procedure**
+Procedure

-1. Call [DescribeCloudAssistantStatus](../../../../intl.en-US/API Reference/Cloud assistant/DescribeCloudAssistantStatus.md#) to check whether the cloud assistant client is installed on the instance.
+1. Call [DescribeCloudAssistantStatus](../../../../reseller.en-US/API Reference/Cloud assistant/DescribeCloudAssistantStatus.md#) to check whether the cloud assistant client is installed on the instance.

     ``` {#codeblock_d44_4hy_ttg}
     aliyun ecs DescribeCloudAssistantStatus --RegionId TheRegionId --InstanceId.
 1 i-bp1g6zv0ce8ogXXXXXXp --output cols=CloudAssistantStatus